darco31/P2---JS-game/README.md

 ## Features

 #### Home Page
-There is only one page for this game , the homapge has a heading witht he name of the game.
-This set onto a purple background image.Just under the heading we have a call to action for the user to begin the game or a call to action button that will call a modal pop up that exaplins the rules of the game to the user.
+There is only one page for this game , the homepage has a heading with the name of the game.
+This is set onto a purple background image.Just under the heading we have a call to action for the user to begin the game or a call to action button that will call a modal pop up that explains the rules of the game to the user.
-Uder hte call to action buton we have designed five seperate buttons that are used to play the game.
+Under the call to action button we have designed five separate buttons that are used to play the game.
 Once the user presses a button the game will begin.
-Afte each button push a new modal will popup displaying the result of that round.
+After each button push a new modal will popup displaying the result of that round.
 Another button will be available to the user to play the next round or rerset the scores.
-If the user picks the next round button the games continues , if they choose the reset scores button the scoreborad will be reset and the user can start again.
+If the user picks the next round button the games continues , if they choose the reset scores button the scoreboard will be reset and the user can start again.
 Once the game has finished the user will get a pop up to inform them if they have won or the computer has won.

-Below the game buttons the footer holds text regarding the inspiation behind teh game and all social media links.
+Below the game buttons the footer holds text regarding the inspiration behind the game and all social media links.

 ![All pages](assets/sitescreens/main_home.PNG)